JordanTStrong/startup/notes.md

 - Learned that I could break down very complex style requirements into multiple css files
 - Learned how to add style to my HTML
 - Learned that there are technically ways to add style to HTML without having a separate css file, but that css is still best practice for my purposes

+**SIMON JAVASCRIPT**
+- Learned that JS can be debugged in the web browser
+- Learned that JS can be debugged in the terminal
+- Learned what a JS promise is
+- Learned the difference between JS promise object and async/await